Skip to main content

 The justice system criminalises and fails Black people disproportionately.

-• Black people are nine times more likely to be stopped and searched and three times more likely to be detained than White people.30
+• Black people are four times more likely to be stopped and searched.30

 Black people are also not adequately represented among those empowered to deliver justice.